Cludo/Cludo.Docs/source/includes/Searching/Full/_intro.md

 <h2 id="full-searches">Full&nbsp;searches</h2>

-Full searches are the standard way to search with Cludo.
-With these requests you have a great varity of functions available to express your search.
+Full searches is the standard way to search with Cludo.
+With these requests you have a great variety of functions available to express your search.
 To read more about the HTTP response, click [here](#full-searches_response).